Ugonjwa wa Neuroleptic Malignant

 Utambuzi wa Ugonjwa wa Neuroleptic Malignant

-Doctors suspect neuroleptic malignant syndrome when people taking a drug known to cause neuroleptic malignant syndrome develop characteristic symptoms and physical examination findings, particularly severe muscle rigidity.
+Doctors suspect neuroleptic malignant syndrome when people taking a medication known to cause neuroleptic malignant syndrome develop characteristic symptoms and physical examination findings, particularly severe muscle rigidity.
 There are no tests that confirm the diagnosis.
 However, because other disorders (for example, meningitis and sepsis) can cause similar symptoms, doctors often do tests for those disorders.
 Doctors also do blood and urine tests to look for muscle protein breakdown and kidney injury.

 Matibabu ya Ugonjwa wa Neuroleptic Malignant

-• Stopping the drug
+• Stopping the medication

 • Controlling the fever